peytonvecchi/veechi/README.md

 - 👋 Hi, I’m @veechi
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development, and script programming
-- 🌱 I’m currently C via Harvard's cs50 course
+- 🌱 I’m currently learning web development fundamentals, and the Python programming language.
 - 📫 How to reach me ... email: peytonvecchi@gmail.com
 ---
 veechi/veechi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.